sggao/celllens/README.md

 ## 📢 Citation
-If you find **CellLENS** useful, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2024.05.12.593710v1).
+If you find **CellLENS** useful, please cite our [paper](https://www.nature.com/articles/s41590-025-02163-1).
 ```
-@article{zhu2024cross,
-  title={Cross-domain information fusion for enhanced cell population delineation in single-cell spatial-omics data},
+@article{Zhu2025CellLENS,
-  author={Zhu, Bokai and Gao, Sheng and Chen, Shuxiao and Yeung, Jason and Bai, Yunhao and Huang, Amy Y and Yeo, Yao Yu and Liao, Guanrui and Mao, Shulin and Jiang, Zhenghui G and others},
+  author = {Zhu, Bokai and Gao, Sheng and Chen, Shuxiao and Wang, Yuchen and Yeung, Jason and Bai, Yunhao and Huang, Amy Y. and Yeo, Yao Yu and Liao, Guanrui and Mao, Shulin and Jiang, Zhenghui G. and Rodig, Scott J. and Wong, Ka-Chun and Shalek, Alex K. and Nolan, Garry P. and Jiang, Sizun and Ma, Zongming},
-  journal={bioRxiv},
-  year={2024},
-  publisher={Cold Spring Harbor Laboratory Preprints}
+  title = {CellLENS enables cross-domain information fusion for enhanced cell population delineation in single-cell spatial omics data},
+  journal = {Nature Immunology},
+  volume = {26},
+  pages = {963--974},
+  year = {2025},
+  doi = {10.1038/s41590-025-02163-1}
 }
 ```